ipfs/js-ipfs-repo/README.md

 Checks the existence of the lock.

-`dir` is a string to the directory to check for the lock.
+`dir` is the path to the directory to check for the lock.
 The repo typically checks for the lock at its root.

-Returns a `boolean` indicating the existence of the lock.
+Returned promise resolves to a `boolean` indicating the existence of the lock.

 ## Notes